 Traditional Tea House

 This one is not quite a themed cafe, but it’s still a very cool experience so I thought I’d include it here.
-There are no cute animals involved, but having tea in a traditional tea house is a must do when in Seoul.
+There are no cute animals involved, but having tea in a traditional Korean tea house is a must-do when in Seoul.

 These tea houses are sprinkled across the city, but the best place to find a good selection is by wandering the back lanes of Insadong.
+One of our favourites is the Shin Old Tea House.
 I really enjoy the traditional tea houses because they are usually in quiet back alleys so it’s very serene plus they also tend to play soft music.

-Once you’re indoors, you’ll grab a mat and take a seat at one of the tables.
+Once you’re inside, you can grab a mat and take a seat at one of the tables.
 Then you’ll have a selection of teas to choose from, either hot or iced.
-I’d recommend the plum tea if you like something sweet and fruity.
+I’d recommend the plum tea for something sweet and fruity.
 You’ll also get a plate of rice cakes and persimmon jellies to enjoy with your tea.

 Have you been to any themed cafes in Seoul or elsewhere?